n-orris/RSA-Encryption-Application/README.md

 ## Project Proposal

-### The application will
+### *The application*

-Provide Encryption/Decryption and storage of secure messages, files, and keys.
+Will provide services involving encryption/decryption and storage of secure messages, files, and keys.
 Utilizing the Java Cryptography architecture (JCA) and several external libraries users will be able to: